-Though you might struggle convincing the bank manager when asking for that loan, the fact remains: your hi-fi system is never complete.
+Though you might struggle to convince the bank manager when asking for that loan, the fact remains: your hi-fi system is never complete.

 Thankfully, though, for most of us there are ways to upgrade the performance of our existing kit and still put food on the table.
 Even better, some of them are free.